HazmatG/front_end_finals/README.md

 # Chess Game.
-Chess Game made with React and Typescript
+Chess Game made with React and Typescript.
+This project is made for Ala-Too Front-end Final Project.
+Technical task was to create Chess which plays random youtube video when you do a move.
+It opens one secret video after every move

 run app
 # `npm run start`